Mars in fiction: Moons

 The flying island of Laputa in Gulliver's Travels.
 The mention that its astronomers have discovered two Martian moons is their earliest appearance in fiction.

 Mars has two small moons, Phobos and Deimos, which were both discovered by Asaph Hall in 1877.
 The first appearance of the moons of Mars in fiction predates their discovery by a century and a half; the satirical 1726 novel Gulliver's Travels by Jonathan Swift includes a mention that the advanced astronomers of Laputa have discovered two Martian moons.
 (Note: See Moons of Mars for further details.)
 The 1752 work Micromégas by Voltaire likewise mentions two moons of Mars; astronomy historian William Sheehan surmises that Voltaire was inspired by Swift.
 German astronomer Eberhard Christian Kindermann, mistakenly believing that he had discovered a Martian moon, described a fictional voyage to it in the 1744 story "Die Geschwinde Reise" ("The Speedy Journey").

-The moons' small sizes have made them unpopular settings in science fiction, (Note: In the catalogue of early science fiction works compiled by E. F. Bleiler and Richard Bleiler in the reference works Science-Fiction: The Early Years from 1990 and Science-Fiction: The Gernsback Years from 1998, the Martian moons only appear in 8 (out of 2,475) and 11 (out of 1,835) works respectively, compared to 194 for Mars itself and 131 for Venus in The Gernsback Years alone.) with some exceptions such as the 1955 novel Phobos, the Robot Planet by Paul Capon and the 2001 short story "Romance with Phobic Variations" by Tom Purdom in the case of Phobos, and the 1936 short story "Crystals of Madness" by D. L. James in the case of Deimos.
+The moons' small sizes have made them unpopular settings in science fiction, (Note: In the catalogue of early science fiction works compiled by E. F. Bleiler and Richard Bleiler in the reference works Science-Fiction: The Early Years from 1990 and Science-Fiction: The Gernsback Years from 1998, the Martian moons only appear in 8 (out of 2,475) and 11 (out of 1,835) works respectively, compared to 194 for Mars itself and 131 for Venus in The Gernsback Years alone.) with some exceptions—mainly in the case of Phobos—such as the 1955 novel Phobos, the Robot Planet by Paul Capon and the 2001 short story "Romance with Phobic Variations" by Tom Purdom.
+Besides appearing as settings, the Martian moons are also treated as objects in several stories.
+The destruction of one or both of the moons is a recurring motif, as in the 1936 short story "Crystals of Madness" by D. L. James where Deimos is destroyed intentionally.
 Phobos is turned into a small star to provide heat and light to Mars in the 1951 novel The Sands of Mars by Arthur C. Clarke.
 The moons are revealed to be alien spacecraft in the 1955 juvenile novel The Secret of the Martian Moons by Donald A. Wollheim.